Yura (South Korean singer): Early life and education

 Yura was born on November 6, 1992, in Ulsan, South Korea.
-She attended Ulsan Art High School as a dance major.
-Yura is currently attending Dongduk Women's University, alongside fellow group member Minah.
+She attended Ulsan Art High School as a dance major before graduating from Dongduk Women's University, with a bachelor's degree from the Department of Broadcasting and Entertainment.

 Career

-2010: Girl's Day
+2010–2014: Girl's Day

 In 2010, Yura became a member of the K-pop girl group Girl's Day, where she and Lee Hye-ri replaced two of the former members, Ji-in and Ji-sun, who left after having been with the group for two months.
-Dream Tea promoted Girl's Day before their debut with the creation of an official Fan Café, a YouTube channel, and Twitter accounts for the group and each of its members.
-The group also conducted a flash mob dance before the debut in the commercial and entertainment districts of Seoul, attracting much interest.

-2012–2014: Acting debut and collaborations

 In 2012, Yura made her acting debut through Sohu TV's Chinese drama Secret Angel.
 She then collaborated with her label-mate Jevice with their single "I'll Love You".
 Yura also featured in SBS's series To the Beautiful You.

 In 2013, Yura was cast in the sitcom Reckless Family 3.
 She also featured in a special episode of KBS' night show The Clinic for Married Couples: Love and War 2.

 In 2014, Yura starred in the SBS mini drama Be Arrogant.
 She then became one of the official couples for the variety show We Got Married, where she was paired with model-actor Hong Jong-hyun.

-2016–present: MC and acting
+2015–present: Solo activities

 In 2015, Yura co-hosted the fourth season of reality competition series K-pop Star alongside Jun Hyun-moo.
-Additionally, Yura also serves as the MC for joint Korean-Chinese audition program Super Idol.
+Additionally, Yura also served as the MC for joint Korean-Chinese audition program Super Idol.

 In 2016, Yura was cast as one of the new MCs of Olive Channel's Tasty Road with Kim Min-jung.
 The same year, she joined tvN's variety show After the Play Ends and acted in the web drama Iron Lady.